Costly Multidimensional Screening: Proof Sketch for the Main Result

-The modification $(\tilde{x}, \tilde{y}, \tilde{t})$ maintains the same allocations for the productive component, involves no costly screening, and uses transfers to keep all types at their previous utility levels, \textit{assuming} they report truthfully.
+The reconstruction maintains the same allocations for the productive component, involves no costly screening, and uses transfers to keep all types at their previous utility levels, \textit{assuming} they report truthfully.

 Assuming truthful reporting, this increases the total surplus while giving the same surplus to the agent, and therefore increases the principal's payoff.
 Indeed, the change in principal's payoff is